 Many sources of stem cells exist, not all of them are created equal.
 At AMBROSE, having examined these various sources and their functions, our interest is in the adult stem cells found in adipose tissue (fat).

 Adipose-derived stem and regenerative cells (ADRCs) are scientifically validated to be more accessible, abundant and potent than the stem cell populations from bone marrow and umbilical cord blood.
-They also have an advantaged mix of cell types to rescue, repair and regenerate damaged tissues, organs and the systems—vascular, immune and endocrine (hormones)—of our bodies.
+They also have an advantaged mix of cell types to rescue, repair and regenerate damaged tissues, organs and the systems—including the vascular, immune, autonomic, and endocrine (hormones)—of our bodies.
 In addition, the factors of age-related declines in yield and potency that are found in the in the bone marrow are not observed in ADRCS.

 What is a Stem Cell?